-Intermediate causes of headache include: digestive, constipation, kidney and heart problems; eye problems, chiefly eye strain; infected tonsils; nerve pressure from spinal conditions involving cervical and other areas of the structural system; and sometimes, though very rare, brain problems.
-In women, disorders of the endocrine system are often the cause of headaches.
+Underlying medical problems could be to blame, too.
+Intermediate causes of headaches include: digestive, constipation, kidney and heart problems; eye problems, chiefly eye strain; infected tonsils; nerve pressure from spinal conditions involving cervical and other areas of the structural system; and sometimes, though very rare, brain problems.
+In female patients, disorders of the endocrine system are often the cause of headaches.

-Although popping a pill may seem to be an easy answer to headache pain, it is not.
+Although popping an over-the-counter pill, like ibuprofen, may seem to be an easy answer to headache pain, it is not.
 It merely masks the symptom, PAIN; the underlying problem remains.
 As you become immune to a pain drug, you will require higher doses, which will be less and less effective at stopping the pain.

 Common Types of Headaches

 This is the most common type of headache.
 It is caused by muscle strain, or contraction.
 The pain is usually located on the forehead or the back of the head and neck.
 The pain is usually described as a dull ache, or a bardlike sensation surrounding your head as if you were wearing a tight bathing cap.

 Usually, these headaches begin gradually and then last from a few hours to several weeks.
 Factors that may trigger them include spinal subluxations, stress, diet, fatigue, jaw problems, and poor posture.

 Migraine headache is a general term and may take many forms.
 With a common migraine, the headache pain occurs when the blood vessels of the head dilate (expand) and press on sensitive nerve endings.
 Conditions that may trigger migraine headaches include spinal subluxations, stress, certain foods, fatigue, and the menstrual cycle.